 Bridge pose should become a part of your yoga routine.
 Namely, it is fantastic for flexibility and dealing with some back pain issues.
 It also allows you to increase the strength of your lower back area.
 In addition, it opens hip flexors and psoas, which, strange as it may sound, does not happen with other exercise routines.

 It also boosts flexibility in the spine, reduces backaches, and boosts digestion.
 We stressed the importance of digestion since proper nutrition is one of the carrying pillars of any professional athlete’s performance.

-While the pose itself isn’t challenging, some modifications could make it even easier for the first-timers.
+While the pose isn’t challenging, some modifications could make it even easier for the first-timers.
 For instance, you could use a block between your knees to further enhance the work done and on your inner thighs.

-As we’ve mentioned, the pose itself is easy or stressful, but if you’ve recently had a neck injury, it might be a lot safer to avoid it.
+As we’ve mentioned, the pose itself is easy or stressful, but it might be safer to avoid it if you’ve recently had a neck injury.

-The last words on the best yoga poses
+The last words on the best yoga pose

 In the end, yoga is about the health of your mind and body.
-It allows you to minimize the likelihood of injury, increase your natural resilience and, overall, benefit your entire organism.
+It allows you to minimize the likelihood of injury, increase your natural resilience, and benefit your entire organism.
 However, yoga is an umbrella term, and the choice of specific poses will drastically affect your experience.

 Therefore, start with some research and make a list of poses that are the most beneficial to your specific sport.
 Then, look at a tutorial since many of these poses are more complex than they appear, and you may need a step-by-step guide to help you out.
 This way, yoga poses will become a part of your athletic routine before you know it.